Daniel14gonc/Daniel14gonc/README.md

 ## Hi there, I am Daniel Gonzalez 👋
-I am a computer science student at Universidad del Valle in Guatemala, passionate about programming, artificial intelligence and software architecture.
+I am a Computer Science Engineer, passionate about programming, artificial intelligence and software architecture.
 I have worked in plenty academic projects and I am currently looking to take some real world challenges to apply my knowledge and learn even more.

 <h2>My Skills:</h2>